 Student learning is an area with enormous potential to benefit from information technology.
-Information dissemination is, after all, a core strength of today’s technology.
-As well, technology offers versatile platforms for streamlining classroom teaching.
+Information dissemination is, after all, a core strength of today’s technologies.
+And digital technology offers versatile platforms to streamline classroom teaching.

 1. Access high-quality, current information

 Modern technology is fantastic when it comes to making information available to everyone.
 In a classroom setting, getting the most up-to-date data helps ensure the best educational experience.
 Teachers are also able to use or direct students towards trusted sources to ensure accurate information.

 Students are also able to assimilate information more efficiently with the interactive presentation that digital technology allows.
 Instead of reading through text sequentially, the teacher or student can navigate information on a topic using hyperlinks, tabs, accordions, etc. References can be checked immediately as well.